cybercoad/DoubleAuction-Smart-Contract-for-Energy-Trade/README.md

 This contract is part of a decentralized application (DApp) that has three roles:

-1.Sellers: Place sell bids for goods or services.
+1. Sellers: Place sell bids for goods or services.
-2.Buyers: Place buy bids.
+2. Buyers: Place buy bids.
-3.Market Operator: Executes the auction and finalizes transactions.
+3. Market Operator: Executes the auction and finalizes transactions.
 ### Features
 * Allows sellers to place sell bids and buyers to place buy bids.
 * Executes double auctions based on matching bid logic.